ForTest9999/ForTest/README.md

 ## Download original datasets (optional)
 If you want to prepare testing data by yourself, you could download 300W, LFPW, HELEN, AFW and IBUG datasets form: https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/ then unzip and put them in ./data/images/ folder.
+After that, run TestSetPreparation.py for testing data preparation, which could take a few minutes.

 ## Test the model
-After all the steps above, just run FCFANtesting.py.
+After all of the steps above, just run FCFANtesting.py to test the model.

 The parameters you can set in the script are as follows:
 * verbose: if True the script will display the error for each image,